garvae/web-assets-generator/README.md

 2. Run [**npx**][npx]-command:

-If you want to confirm installation of the [web-assets-generator][wag] manually:
+If you want to confirm installation of the [web-assets-generator][repo] manually:

 ```shell
 npx @garvae/web-assets-generator